orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - Packages that have active Long Term Support (LTS) support should have versions available support it if the LTS versions are widely used with multislot support.
-If two popular apps use different major LTS versions of a library then the library package should support both.
+If two popular apps use different major LTS versions of a library, then the library package should support both.
 If a library is guaranteed backwards compatible, then it is not needed and you may just use 0 for the slot.
   - SLOT are up to the ebuild (SLOT="slot/subslot"), but recommened for